grobiwebdesign/Periodic_Table/README.md

-# Periodic_Table
+# Periodic-Table-1.0
-An exercise in HTML5 and SASS
+A periodic table made in HTM5 and SASS
+A WIP made purely to demonstrate my skills, will continue to update with more features and functions